Location-sharing for emergencies

 (The application can be used free of charge – currently under a donationware model.)

-LockOnMe is a general-purpose location sharing and tracking application running on web and mobile, with the ability to display both static and dynamic (live) positions on maps and offline radar screens.
+LockOnMe is a general-purpose location sharing application running on web and mobile, with the ability to display both static and dynamic (live) positions on maps and offline radar screens.

-▹ When internet access is available, positions can be viewed (A) and also defined (B) on a standard web page – referred to as the Web Tracking Console or WTC – which can be accessed on mobile and desktop web browsers freely (without login) at lockon.meopen new window symbol.
+▹ When internet access is available, positions can be viewed (A) and also defined (B) on a standard web page – referred to as the Web Tracking Console or WTC – which can be accessed on mobile and desktop web browsers freely (without login) at lockon.me.

 ▹ When internet access cannot be guaranteed (C), the LockOnMe mobile app running on a standard GPS/GNSS-enabled smartphone or watch enables users to load positions (which were either pre-saved or sent by another user's LockOnMe app by SMS) or enter new coordinates (either already kept as written-down notes or received over the phone or radio transceivers) and can project these relative positions onto an offline radar view.
 It can also simply be used to display the users' own coordinates, for them to communicate by SMS (directly from the app), phone or radio.